mpv-player/mpv/DOCS/man/options.rst

     linear
         Specifies the scale factor to use while stretching.
 Defaults to 1.0.

+``--tone-mapping-desaturate=<value>``
+    Apply desaturation for highlights that exceed this level of brightness.
+The higher the parameter, the more color information will be preserved.
+This setting helps prevent unnaturally blown-out colors for super-highlights, by (smoothly) turning into white instead.
+This makes images feel more natural, at the cost of reducing information about out-of-range colors.

+    The default of 2.0 is somewhat conservative and will mostly just apply to skies or directly sunlit surfaces.
+A setting of 0.0 disables this option.

 ``--icc-profile=<file>``
     Load an ICC profile and use it to transform video RGB to screen output.
     Needs LittleCMS 2 support compiled in.
 This option overrides the